k3jph/k3jph.github.io/_posts/2019/2019-10-06-bracewell-was-awesome.md

 But, while thinking about the Laplace Transform, I pulled up the Wikipedia page.
 You can see it here:

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><h4><a href="https://en.wikipedia.org/wiki/Laplace_transform">Laplace transform</a></h4><p>In mathematics, the Laplace transform is an integral transform named after its inventor Pierre-Simon Laplace ().
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><p class="h4"><a href="https://en.wikipedia.org/wiki/Laplace_transform">Laplace transform</a></p><p>In mathematics, the Laplace transform is an integral transform named after its inventor Pierre-Simon Laplace ().
 It transforms a function of a real variable t (often time) to a function of a complex variable s ( complex frequency).
 The transform has many applications in science and engineering.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 But something completely unrelated caught my eye on that page, and